sbcgua/abap_w3mi_poller/README.md

-# abap_w3mi_poller
+# ABAP W3MI poller
-A tool to poll file change and upload changed files automatically as W3MI object
+A tool to poll file change and upload changed files automatically as W3MI object.
 Created mainly to simplify CSS editing in https://github.com/larshp/abapGit, but can be used for other purpose too.

 # Usage